iamskdev/mstore.com/docs/achievements/future-scope.md

 # 🚀 Future Scope & Scalability 🚀

-This document outlines the roadmap for Apna Store, detailing planned features and the architectural principles that will ensure the application can grow and scale effectively.
+This document outlines the roadmap for mStore, detailing planned features and the architectural principles that will ensure the application can grow and scale effectively.

 ---